Kachiengineers/data-wrangling-and-investigation/README.md

 > 32.1% of patients received sms reminders while 67.89% did not receive any sms reminders.
 >
 > Only 20.19% of patients missed their appointment day.
 79.81% showed up on their appointment day.

+## Summary of Findings
+> Having a scholarship has no effect on patient's showing up for their appointment.
+>
+> The patients without scholarship showed up alot more in numbers and percentage.
+>
+> Although there are more women than men, the average percentage of women who showed up for their appointment is equal to men.

+> Receiving an SMS reminder has no effect on patients showing up for their appointments as more patients showed up when they did not receive the SMS

+> Patients with diabetes have a higher showup rate than patients without.

+> Patients with hyper tension have a higher appointment show up rate when compared to patients without.

+> In general, patients with incurable illnesses are more likely to show up for their appointments copmared to patients without.